forestgrape/coronavirus/index.md

 [in work and incomplete] Selected topics of the immune protection relevant for other parts of [this site](#t-content) are described.
 > The immune system denotes organs and processes that keep the body and metabolism free of unwanted things either by preventing entry or getting rid of them.

 Nearly all forms of life have some immune mechanisms.
-Even viruses encode proteins to stop the host immune system from interferring with their metabolism.
+Even viruses encode proteins to stop the host from interferring with their metabolism: E.g. the host immune system tries to stop the virus metabolism and so the the virus immune system in turn tries the stop the host immune system.

 A lot of completely different immune mechanism have evolved in the different forms of life.
 Immune mechanism can be classified according to various criteria:
 - [protection locations](#protection-locations): local or global